SharePoint

 Learn more about WHO GLASS here.

-Research helps to fill in important gaps in knowledge, improve our understanding of the AMR situation and enhance tools and measures needed to help control this complex problem.
-The AMRCO serves as the national body to coordinate One Health AMR research across the human, animal, food and environment sectors, and the funding of One Health AMR research.
+Research helps to fill gaps in knowledge, improve our understanding of the AMR situation and enhance tools and measures needed to help control this complex problem.
+AMRCO serves as the national body to coordinate One Health AMR research across the human, animal, food and environment sectors, and the funding of One Health AMR research.

 One Health AMR Research Programme

-The One Health Antimicrobial Resistance Research Programme (OHARP) is funded by the MOH, NEA, NParks, PUB, and SFA.
+The One Health Antimicrobial Resistance Research Programme (OHARP) is jointly funded by MOH, NEA, NParks, PUB, and SFA.
 NCID is the appointed grant intermediary which provides grant administration and management support for OHARP grants.

 OHARP supports One Health AMR research in the following research priority areas - Knowledge, Attitudes and Practices (KAP); Transmission Pathways; and Socioeconomic Impact of AMR.